View Contact Info

-The Board of Registrars of Voters are responsible for maintaining accurate lists of registered voters in the town, conducting elections, accepting nomination papers, and certifying initiative or referendum petitions.
+The Board of Registrars are responsible for maintaining accurate lists of registered voters in the town, conducting elections, accepting nomination papers, and certifying initiative or referendum petitions.
 The Board also conducts an annual census and has other duties and responsibilities as may be assigned to them under Chapter 51 of the Massachusetts General Laws.

 Hanover Voter Registration

-Qualifications for voting
+Qualifications for Voting

 A voter must meet the following qualifications to vote in Hanover: